Chry1911/pokeNext/README.md

 ```

 ## Used Components
-for this project i have used:
+for this project I have used:
 - https://ui.shadcn.com/ for layout components (only buttons and inputs are not shadcn libraries)
-- https://commerce.nearform.com/open-source/victory/docs/victory-chart/ (used to create a chart in pikachu page with the pokemon stats)
+- https://commerce.nearform.com/open-source/victory/docs/victory-chart/ (used to create a chart in pikachu's page with the pokemons stats)

 ## Features
-The app use this repository: https://github.com/PokeAPI/pokedex-promise-v2 to interrogate API that use a caching (not working on localhost)
+At first the app would have used this repository: https://github.com/PokeAPI/pokedex-promise-v2 to interrogate API that use a caching, but it didn't work on localhost (SSL problems)
-So i have changed the logic, using axios, and fetching directly to the api provided in the text.
+So I have changed the approach, using axios, and fetching directly to the api provided in the text.

 ## Deployment
-The app is hosted on Vercel here: https://poke-next-tan.vercel.app/
+The app is hosted on Vercel, here: https://poke-next-tan.vercel.app/

 ## Login
 Username: